 First on our list is DropInBlog – a cloud-based embeddable blogging tool.
 What makes it perfect for big companies is that it is both user-friendly and feature-rich.

 One of the perks of using DropInBlog is its copy-and-paste-from-anywhere functionality.
 So, when pasting your content from another source, you won’t have to delete extra spaces or worry about having different formatting on your blog and site.
-The cloud-based blogging tool inherits your existing site’s CSS.

 Another thing you’ll like about DropInBlog is its SEO Analyzer – the platform’s native SEO tool that offers as-you-type suggestions on how to optimize your content for search engines.
 Again, all of this is done without external apps.
 And, of course, the enterprise blogging tool lets you do the standard SEO tasks such as adding metadata and generating an XML sitemap for your blog.

-Since DropInBlog supports user levels, you can also bring in your team to help you run your blog.
-Plus, you can customize each user’s role to ensure they have only the necessary access that matches their role with your company.
+Additionally, you can customize each user’s role to ensure they have only the necessary access that matches their role within your company.

 Security-wise, the platform supports all the features you need – from two-factor authentication to GDPR compliance.

 Being a dedicated blogging tool, DropInBlog also includes many features designed to enhance your blog.
 One unique example is the platform’s in-house listen-to-article feature, Blog Voice AI™, designed to help turn your written content into audio articles.
-And to save you time, DropInBlog created Smart Snippets™ – which allows you to create and manage reusable content on your blog.
+And to save you time, DropInBlog created Smart Snippets™, which allows you to create and manage reusable content on your blog.

 WordPress